infinum/ios-handbook/Basics/Git.md

 **Develop** is the lifeline of your project.
 You’ll want this branch up-to-date at all times, and this is the branch you should branch from almost every time you add a feature, enhancement, and other branches.

-Once your feature branch is ready, tested, and working, you submit a pull request here.
+Once your feature branch is ready, tested and working, you submit a pull request here.

 #### 2.1.4.
 Feature branches